Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Betting Insights

-- The Stars have gone 42-24 when listed as a moneyline favorite this season.
+- The Stars have a 42-24 record when favored on the moneyline this season.

 - The Stars have an implied moneyline win probability of 65.5% in this game.